piepdx/pie-cookbook/drafts/working-draft-tactical.md

 And can we ask one favor of your meal planning?
 If we would love accomplish one thing with this Cookbook, it would be to finally break that whole pizza and startups association.

 I know.
 It's a little weird coming from a place named PIE.
 But please stop.
 Stop feeding founders pizza.
 There are plenty of events with free pizza.
 They'll get plenty.
 Trust us.
 Once in a while pizza is acceptable, but not consistently.

+Equally infuriating — and lacking in nutrition — is the candy, chips, and soda snack stereotype.
+Don't fall for it.
+Your founders deserve better than that.
+So does your staff.
+Get creative.
+Some candy, chips, and soda are fine.
+In moderation.
+But maybe have fresh fruit delivered on a regular basis.
+Have a vegetable platter every week.
+Have hummus and pita.
+Mix it up.

+Finally, you can have Ramen on hand as a snack.
+We get it.
+But it's not a meal.
+Ever.

 Feed your founders real, nutritious food.
 Consistently.
 Make sure they're getting the fuel they need.